June 15, 1931

 The political system Heartfield believed in as a young man turned on him in his senior years and nearly ended his life.
 Upon his forced return to East Germany, Heartfield narrowly avoided being tried for treason because of the length of his stay and his request to remain in London.
 He was denied membership in the East German Academy of Arts along with the health benefits he would have received when he suffered multiple heart attacks.

-You can honor this courageous political artist by wearing a SPD Party Crisis (Tiger Montage) T-Shirt or Hoodie.
-The montage has been slightly cropped to make it a universal statement of how the lack of morality and reason results in political savagery.
+You can honor this courageous political artist and express your views of the current state of America’s crisis party by wearing a Party Crisis (Tiger Montage) T-Shirt.
+The montage has been cropped above the tie to make it a universal statement of how the lack of morality and reason results in political savagery.

 Profits from The Heartfield Exhibition Shop support The Official John Heartfield Exhibition and the development of an Online Museum For Progressive Political Art.